agile-ts/documentation/docs/quick_start/React.md

 ```ts
 TODOS.collect({id: "id2", todo: "Try AgileTs"});
 ```
-In the above code snippet 'id2' at the primary key property `id` is the unique primary key.
+In the above code snippet, 'id2' at the primary key property `id` is the unique primary key.
 The collected data will be automatically transformed into an extension of the State Class called Item, which has the collected data as `value`, so in our case '{id: "id2", todo: "Try AgileTs"}'.
 A so-called Item has the same functionalities as normal States.